 The pricing spectrum for hotel photography is tricky as it is normally enormously expensive, yet really affordable considering you can recoup that marketing expense with enough bed nights.
 If we charge per hour, it can seem a tad expensive, so what is the industry norm is to charge a day rate and then guess the number of days.
 Day rates change per photographer but a hotel I quoted on a while weeks back wanted about 12 rooms, plus bathrooms, the restaurant, parking, swimming pool, and a myriad of other random rooms across the hotel shot and I quoted three days work.
 It will depend on your hotel and what you are wanting to showcase.

 - Is every room different, and do they then all need to be shot?

 - Do you really need 15 photos of each room?

 - Could you use the excess photos on your social media, and perhaps news/blog entries on your own website?

-How much do Real Estate Photographers charge?
+What do Real Estate Photographers typically charge?